Tom-Le/FetchMyLyrics/README.md

 `./headers`.
 Note that compilation errors might result from headers that need editing; check the error log when compiling.

+There's a binary copy in case anyone wants to try.
+The tweak works, but is a bit limited in functionality, and is very much incomplete.

 Todo
 -----